 4. Stalin wasn’t Stallin’

 Recorded by a capella gospel group Golden Gate Jubilee Quartet (and written by member Robert Wyatt) in 1943, this piece of history praises the Soviet Army and Joseph Stalin’s fight against Nazi Germany.
-It serves as testament to the fact that during the war America had a favourable view of the Soviet Russia.
+It serves as testament to the fact that during the war, the United States had a favourable view of the Soviet Russia.

 Another humorous British entry, this 1939 soldier’s song was popularised by Arthur Askey and features the final line “Sgt.
 Major, be a mother to me”.

 7. Praise the Lord and Pass the Ammunition

-Based on stories about a wartime chaplain who supposedly uttered the phrase during the attack on Pearl Harbour, this American wartime patriotic anthem was written by Frank Loesser in 1942.
-Several versions by different artists gained popularity during the war, though in later years the phrase took on a more satirical context.
+Based on stories about a wartime chaplain who supposedly uttered the phrase during the attack on Pearl Harbour, this was an American wartime patriotic anthem written by Frank Loesser in 1942.
+Several versions of the song by different artists gained popularity during the war, though in later years the phrase took on a more satirical context.

 8. Bella Ciao

 This perennial left-wing folk anthem got its start in Italian Partisan resistance and Italian Civil War of 1943–45.
 Italian for “Goodbye beautiful”, the song was originally sung by workers protesting the working conditions in Northern Italy’s paddy fields.
-It is still being sung to this day all over the world in support of anti-fascism.
+It is still sung today around the world in support of anti-fascism.

 9. Le Chant des Partisans

-The most popular song of the French Resistance and Free French Forces, this anthem was composed by Anna Marly in London in 1943, inspired by a Russian song (Marly was Russian by birth).
+The most popular song of the French Resistance and Free French Forces, the ‘Chant des Partisans’ was composed by Anna Marly in London in 1943.
+It was inspired by a Russian song (Marly was Russian by birth).
 She also wrote ‘Une chanson à trois temps’/’The Partisan’, popularised by both Édith Piaf and Leonard Cohen.

 Written by Walter Kent and Nat Burton, this hopeful song of peace after the war was popularised by Vera Lynn in 1942, when the outlook was dark.
 The lyrics of the song depict a peaceful future after the war and it was one of the most popular songs during World War Two in Britain.
-Strangely enough, bluebirds are not indigenous to Europe and so have never been over the white cliffs of Dover.
+Strangely enough, bluebirds are not indigenous to Europe and so have never been seen flying over the white cliffs of Dover.